Estimated reading time: 13 minutes

 3. Steam clean soft furniture

-If you’ve tried every other way to rid your furniture of the smell of vaping and failed, steam cleaning your sofa and armchairs is a worthwhile last resort.
+If you’ve tried every other way to rid your furniture of the smell of vaping and failed, steam cleaning your sofa and armchairs is worth trying.
+Steam cleaning is the best way to remove embedded vape smells from delicate or hard-to-clean soft furnishings, which are hard to tackle with water alone.

 4. Vape with better ventilation